 Here, you’ll have the option to enter your survey title and description, add a CTA button, and add an image or video.
 The description part of the cover page is where you will write the copy for your survey introduction.

-After you’re completely satisfied with your survey introduction, you can proceed with adding all the questions and answer options using our simple and intuitive survey builder.
+After you’re completely satisfied with your survey introduction, you can proceed with adding all the questions.
+And answer options using our simple and intuitive survey builder.

-As already mentioned above, after you’re finished with the survey creation, you should go back to your introduction and make sure it reflects the content of the entire survey and contains most of the 5 elements listed at the beginning of this post.
+As already mentioned above, after you’re finished with the survey creation, you should go back to your introduction.
+And make sure it reflects the content of the entire survey and contains most of the 5 elements listed at the beginning of this post.

 Survey introduction examples